symbol/symbol-docs/source/concepts/account.rst

 **Importance**

-The relation between the amount of harvesting mosaics the account owns and the total mosaic supply.
+The :ref:`importance score <importance-calculation>` determines the probability of an account to harvest the next block in case the account has :doc:`harvesting <harvesting>` turned on and all other accounts are harvesting too.

 ****************
 Multisig Account